 Pantry Cocoa Brownies

-Arrange a rack in the middle of the oven and heat to 325°F. Coat a 9-inch square baking pan with cooking spray, dust with flour, tapping out the excess, and set aside.
+Arrange a rack in the middle of the oven and heat to 325°F. Coat a 9-inch square baking pan with cooking spray.
+Dust the pan with flour, tap out the excess, and set aside.

 Place the flour, baking powder, and salt in a small bowl and whisk to combine; set aside.

 Place the eggs, powdered sugar, and brown sugar in a large bowl.
 (Alternatively, place in the bowl of a stand mixer fitted with the paddle attachment.)
-Beat on medium speed until fluffy and lighter in color, 2 1/2 to 3 minutes.
+Using an electric hand mixer, beat on medium speed until fluffy and lighter in color, 2 1/2 to 3 minutes.
 Beat in the vanilla until just combined.

-Bake for 20 to 24 minutes (you can allow it to bake for up to 30 minutes if you like a firmer brownie with some crisp edges).
+Bake for 20 to 24 minutes (you can bake for up to 30 minutes if you like a firmer brownie with some crisp edges).
 The brownies will pull away from the edges of the pan, but a cake tester or knife inserted in the middle will not come out clean.
-Let cool before cutting into 16 small squares.
+Let cool before cutting into 16 squares.

-- Storage: These will keep in a closed container or wrapped in plastic at room temperature for up to 2 days.
+Storage: The brownies can be stored in an airtight container or wrapped in plastic wrap at room temperature for up to 2 days.